 The Group enters into foreign exchange contracts to buy and sell specified amounts of foreign currency in the future at stipulated exchange rates.
-The objective of entering into forward exchange contracts is to protect the Group against unfavourable exchange rate movements for both contracted and anticipated future sales and purchases undertaken in foreign currencies.
 There was no cash flow hedge ineffectiveness during the reporting period.

-The Group has adopted hedge accounting and classifies forward exchange contracts as cash flow hedges where these contracts are hedging highly probably forecasted transactions and they are timed to mature when the cash flow from the underlying transaction is scheduled to occur.
+The Group has adopted hedge accounting and classifies forward exchange contracts as cash flow hedges where these contracts are hedging highly probable forecasted transactions and they are timed to mature when the cash flow from the underlying transaction is scheduled to occur.
 Cash flows are expected to occur during the next financial year.
 Changes in fair value on forward exchange contracts designated as cash flow hedges are taken directly to equity.